XimeraProject/ximeraLatex/README.md

 * A file named exampleActivityCollection.tex, a file for testing purposes.

-* Two test directories exampleActivity1 and exampleActivity2 that
+* Two test directories firstExample and secondExample that contain firstExample.tex, secondExample.tex.
+These are example files.
-  contain exampleActivity1.tex, exampleActivity1Source.tex and
-  exampleActivity2.tex, exampleActivity2Source.tex.
-These are example
-  files.

-* A generic preamble file for user-defined macros.
-Warning:
-  Environments cannot be defined here.
+* A generic preamble file for each of the .tex files containing user-defined macros.
+Warning: Environments cannot be defined here.

 Directions for download
 -----------------------